ACH vs Check: What Are the Differences?

 Pros and Cons of Using a Paper Check

-Checks are one of the most basic and time-honored financial tools at your disposal.
+While not as popular as in the past, checks are still one of the most basic and time-honored financial tools at your disposal.
 They allow you to move money around without paying a fee, and they are a secure way to do this.
 What’s more, checks create a paper trail with proof that funds have been received.

 But they can wind up costing you, they can take longer than you might expect, and sadly, there are scams that prey upon those who use checks.
-Let’s see what some of the pros and cons of using a check to make payments or to receive payments are in chart form.
+Here are some of the pros and cons of using a check to make payments or to receive payments in chart form.

 ACH vs Check: The Differences

-Now that we’ve examined both separately, let’s look at what the difference is between ACH and checks side by side.
-It’s important to note that both have their own unique set of advantages and disadvantages, but overall stack up against each other fairly evenly.
-Much of the choice about which to use will depend on your particular circumstances and preferences.
-Here’s the difference between ACH and checks.
+Here, a side-by-side comparison of ACH vs. checks.
+It’s important to note that both have their own unique set of advantages and disadvantages, but much of the choice about which to use will depend on your particular circumstances and preferences.

 Recommended: Average Savings by Age